Kennedy Nzechukwu: Return to heavyweight

 Nzechukwu was scheduled to face Marcos Rogério de Lima in a heavyweight bout on October 26, 2024 at UFC 308.
 However, de Lima withdrew from the fight for unknown reasons and was replaced by Justin Tafa.
 Subsequently, Tafa withdrew from the bout due to an injury and was replaced by Chris Barnett.
 Nzechukwu won the fight by technical knockout in the first round.

 Replacing an injured Tallison Teixeira, Nzechukwu faced Łukasz Brzeski on December 7, 2024 at UFC 310.
 He won the fight by technical knockout via punches at the end of the first round.
 This fight earned him another Performance of the Night award.

 Nzechukwu was scheduled to face Martin Buday on April 5, 2025 at UFC on ESPN 65.
 However, Nzechukwu was removed from the event due to injury and was replaced by promotional newcomer Uran Satybaldiev.

 Nzechukwu faced Valter Walker on July 12, 2025 at UFC on ESPN 70.
 He lost the fight via a heel hook submission early in the first round.

-Nzechukwu is scheduled to face Marcus Buchecha on December 13, 2025, at UFC on ESPN 73.
+Nzechukwu faced Marcus Buchecha on December 13, 2025, at UFC on ESPN 73.
+Despite being deducted one point due to an eye poke, the bout ended via unanimous draw.

+Nzechukwu was scheduled to face Vitor Petrino on March 14, 2026 at UFC Fight Night 269.
+However, Nzechukwu withdrew for undisclosed reasons and was replaced by Steven Asplund.

+Nzechukwu faced Shamil Gaziev on August 22, 2026 at UFC Fight Night 285.
+He lost the fight via knockout in round one.